RezaSoleymanifar/neural/README.md

 ![License](https://img.shields.io/github/license/AI4Finance-Foundation/finrl.svg?color=brightgreen)

 # AlpacaRL
-AlpacaRL is a python library for simplified training and deploying deep reinforcement algorithms to trade stocks and cryptocurrencies in Alpaca API.
+AlpacaRL is a python library for training and deploying deep reinforcement learning algorithms to trade stocks and cryptocurrencies in Alpaca API.

-Price, quotes and trade data is provided on a granular level using Alpaca API. stable version of DRL algorithms are implemented using PyTorch and stable-baselines3.
+AlpacaRL offers end-to-end suport from data collection, training, backtesting, and final placement of orders in Alpaca API.
+Stable version of DRL algorithms are implemented using PyTorch and stable-baselines3.